 As for the training methods, I'll jump right in!

 Completing the Waterfall Quest will get you instantly to level 30 in both Attack and Strength - it is highly recommended to do this, if not, the methods below will give alternatives.

 From levels 1 to 10 you should train on chickens, found in eastern Lumbridge in the Farmer's pen.
 This won't take very long at all and chickens drop feathers too, which can be picked up for a slight profit!

-At this point you should train all the way to 99 using the Nightmare Zone.
-This is a safe minigame which rewards overloads or absorption potions in exchange for killing creatures which have already been encountered in quests.
+At this point, you should train all the way to 99 using the Nightmare Zone.
+This is a safe minigame that rewards overloads or absorption potions in exchange for killing creatures that have already been encountered in quests.
 This gives very very good exp per hour and is considered the best training in the game.